-The company has received a letter of comfort from major shareholder Asipac Group Pty Ltd, whereby it has confirmed that it will continue supporting the consolidated entity in respect of the financial support that may be necessary in the interim to enable the consolidated entity to meet its financial commitments.
-Until such time that the consolidated entity is able to raise alternative funding from a capital raising or alternate loan facility from elsewhere, Asipac undertakes that in the event of the consolidated entity not being able to repay all amounts due under the current Loan Facility at maturity that it will negotiate to restructure the terms of the Loan to accommodate the consolidated entity's financial requirements;

-- Since 1 July 2018, Asipac Group Pty Ltd has provided an additional \$200,000 of funds in order for the company to meets its debts; - The company is an advanced discussions with a number of parties regarding projects that will enable it to utilise its existing plant on the Broula King mine site; - The board is of the opinion that the company will be able to access equity capital markets for any additional working capital requirements.
-The board is waiting on the outcome of the discussions regarding potential projects before embarking on a capital raise; - The ability of the consolidated entity to scale back certain activities if required; and - The consolidated entity retains the ability, if required, to wholly or in part dispose of mining equipment;
+- The company has received a letter from major shareholder Asipac Group Pty Ltd, whereby it has confirmed that it will continue supporting the consolidated entity in respect of the financial support that may be necessary in the interim to enable the consolidated entity to meet its financial commitments.
+Until such time that the consolidated entity is able to raise alternative funding from a capital raising or alternate loan facility from elsewhere, Asipac undertakes that in the event of the consolidated entity not being able to repay the loan amount of \$1,712,701 and convertible notes with a face value of \$164,948 at maturity that it will negotiate to restructure the terms of the Loan to accommodate the consolidated entity's financial requirements; - Since 1 July 2019, Asipac Group Pty Ltd has provided an additional \$250,000 of funds in order for the company to meets its debts; - The company is in advanced discussions with a number of parties regarding projects that will enable it to utilise its existing plant on the Broula King mine site; - The board is of the opinion that successful completion of one or more of the projects above will see the company's ASX suspension lifted.
+This will mean that the company will be able to access equity capital markets for any additional working capital requirements; - The ability of the consolidated entity to scale back certain activities if required; and - The consolidated entity retains the ability, if required, to wholly or in part dispose of mining equipment;